 9. Don’t forget search engine optimization (SEO) and search engine marketing (SEM).
 For restaurants, like many other small businesses, efforts spent on one marketing initiative typically take away from other marketing initiatives.
 Search engine optimization and search engine marketing are highly specialized fields and require a substantial investment of time to learn.
 But SEO and/or SEM campaigns can provide great leverage to restaurants and as a result, should not be ignored.
 Although much of your traffic will come from review sites like Yelp, you can also find a lot of potential customers on local search engine searches.
 For a useful primer about small business search engine optimization and search engine marketing, you can read 10 Practical Small Business SEO and SEM Marketing Tips.
 For additional tips, I recommend PPC Tips for Small Business Owner and How To Leverage Rich Media SEO for Small Businesses.

 10. Personality!
 People are attracted to restaurants with personality – so make your purpose, passion and differences clearly apparent.
 You don’t need to write 1000 words about the history of your restaurant – keep that content focused and make it fun and engaging.

 If you run a restaurant or are thinking about starting one and have a question about web design best practices for restaurants – please ask in the comments.
-Can you suggest other tips and best practices for restaurant web design?

 Design Done Better